sadeq220/docs/maven/README.md

 ```
 ### POM
 ##### POM stands for "Project Object Model" .It is an XML representation of a `Maven project` held in a file named *pom.xml* .It is an XML file that contains information about the project and configuration details used by Maven to build the project. like OOP , pom files support inheritance . the parent of all pom files is `super-pom` which has a default configurations .
+>*maven project* could be a single pom.xml file without any other file
+> e.g parent-pom that has a packaging type *pom*
 - super-pom
 - effective-pom
 - parent-pom